 - Using a pull method, you debit the funds from the customer’s account after they have provided consent.
 Card payments are an example of a pull method—your customer’s card is debited when a payment is made (without requiring any customer interaction for subsequent debits).

 - Using a push method, the customer sends the funds to you.
-Bitcoin is an example of a push method—your customer is provided a receiver address to send (push) the correct amount of bitcoin to.
+ACH Credit Transfers is an example of a push method—your customer is provided bank routing and account numbers to send (push) the correct amount to.
 Once it’s confirmed that your customer has sent the funds to you, the source becomes chargeable and is ready to be used in a charge request.
 Other push payment methods such as iDEAL or SOFORT rely on a redirect for your customer to push the money to you directly from their online bank account.
 Generally, push methods require a customer interaction for each payment.

 Flow for customer action